adyxax/www/content/blog/miscellaneous/gitolite-cgit.md

 - [gitolite]({{< ref "gitolite" >}})
 - [cgit]({{< ref "cgit" >}})

-If you are following these installation notes as a guide, there is one important thing to know: I wanted to keep gitea links mostly working (at least redirecting to the correct repository), so I create all my publicly available repositories under an `adyxax` folder.
+If you are following these installation notes as a guide, there is one important thing to know: I wanted to keep gitea links mostly working (at least redirecting to the correct repository), so I created all my publicly available repositories under an `adyxax` folder.
 This shows mostly in the cgit and nginx configurations.

 ## Challenges